ciprian-morar/data-modelling-with-Postgres/README.md

 with **recommended songs** in the app.
 To create an event in a location where one or more artists have the most fans in our app or to be sponsor at this kind of event or **sell those data** to other parties directly interested in this.(Event organizers, radio channels).

-## 2.State and justify your database schema design and ETL pipeline.
+## 2. Database schema design and ETL pipeline.

 I set the **primary keys** for each of the tables.